gradle/gradle/design-docs/incremental-build.md

 ## Don't compile a source file when the API of its compile dependencies has not changed

 Currently, changing the body of a method invalidates all class files that have been compiled against the method's class.
 Instead, only the method's class should be recompiled.
-Simiarly, changing a resource file invalidates all class files that included that resource file in the compile classpath.
+Similarly, changing a resource file invalidates all class files that included that resource file in the compile classpath.
 Instead, resource files should be ignored when compiling.

 We don't necessarily need a full incremental Java compilation to improve this.
 For example, the Java compilation task may consider the API of the compile classpath - if it has